 (Poole 2006).
 Project Golden Frog is an ongoing conservation consortium which connects the Republic of Panama and the United States, in an effort to ensure the survival of this species.
 Plans for captive breeding in Panama are being supported by Project Golden Frog.
 Captive breeding programs for this species are already in place at a number of zoos, including the Maryland Zoo in Baltimore, the Houston Zoo, the Denver Zoo, the Detroit Zoo, and the Oakland Zoo.

-Atelopus zeteki is the Panamanian national animal.
-As a cultural symbol, it represents good fortune and is frequently shown on lottery tickets.
+Relation to Humans Atelopus zeteki is the National Symbol for Panamá.
+As a cultural icon, it represents good fortune and is frequently shown on lottery tickets.
 Panamanian golden frogs are often captured and used to promote hotels, restaurants, and tourism.
 They were revered by Pre-Columbian indigenous people and images of this frog were crafted in gold and clay talismans called huacas

 Possible reasons for amphibian decline